goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

 After we modified the initial definition of sub-typing and added the notion of type refinement, we will now take a look at the definition of intersection-type assignment and the modifications that were needed to be made for the mechanization.

-While before, intersection typing consisted of the triple $\Gamma \Vdash M : \tau)$, where $\Gamma$ was the intersection type context, $M$ was an untyped $\lamy$ term and $\tau$ was an intersection type, this information is not actually sufficient when we introduce type refinement.
+While before, intersection typing consisted of the triple $\Gamma \Vdash M : \tau$, where $\Gamma$ was the intersection type context, $M$ was an untyped $\lamy$ term and $\tau$ was an intersection type, this information is not actually sufficient when we introduce type refinement.
 As we've shown with the $(Y)$ rule, the refinement relation $::$ provides a connection between intersection and simple types.
 We therefore want $M$ in the triple to be a simply typed $\lamy$ term.
 Even though we could use the definition of simple types from the previous chapters, this notation would be rather cumbersome.

 <div class="Example">Consider the simply typed term $\{\} \vdash \lambda x.x : A \to A$ being substituted for the untyped $\lambda x.x$ in $\{\} \Vdash \lambda x.x : (\tau \cap \phi) \leadsto \phi$ (where $\tau :: A$ and $\phi :: A$):